meekeee/voiced_CW/README.md

-# Learn Morse code by means of "training" audio files, with voice cues
+# Train to learn Morse by "beeps" and voice cues!

 I am learning CW and "mind copying" does not yet come easy to me.
 In order to exercise and train, I created a simple bash script (under macOs) to